Zaid-Ajaj/Fable.SimpleJson/README.md

  // { FirstName = "John"; LastName = "Doe" }
 ```

-# Selective re-writing of JSON keys based on expression path:
+# Selective re-writing of JSON keys based on key path:
 The function `SimpleJson.mapKeys` will convert every possible key in every object within the JSON structure.
 Sometimes you want to select *exactly* which keys to convert based on their path in the JSON using `SimpleJson.mapKeysByPath`:

 ```fs